Voices of Concinnity

-Voices of Concinnity is a 12-voice professional ensemble of dedicated, seasoned choral artists from diverse backgrounds who strive to cultivate the art of chamber ensemble singing in Connecticut.
+Voices of Concinnity is our 12-voice professional vocal ensemble of dedicated, seasoned choral artists from diverse backgrounds who strive to cultivate the art of chamber ensemble singing in Connecticut, directed by Sarah Kaufold.

-Our mission is to connect with the community through exquisitely crafted, living choral music
+Our mission is to connect with the community through exquisitely crafted and

 We commissioned and recorded virtually a song from composer Cheryl Engelhardt that encapsulated the singers' varied experiences at the beginning of the pandemic.

 We started recording outside while masked and distanced, which was not without its challenges.
 However, we collaborated with the Mark Twain house, sang in some unconventional spaces, battled the sounds of nature, and continued to find ways to #keepsinging.

 This fall 2021, we put out a "Call for Scores" encouraging emerging composers from all backgrounds and traditions to submit thier composition for the Choral Composer Amplify Project (CCAP.
 The goal of this project was to ensure all voices are being amplified within the choral community and to increase access for emerging composers to have their music performed by being recorded by a professional ensemble.

 We received compositions from over twenty composers.
 We have a professional panel of judges from diverse musical backgrounds to help narrow down the compositions to be recorded.
 Four compositions were selected and recorded by Voices of Concinnity at the end of February 2022 and the chosen composers will each receive a $400 honorarium for their work.